dholifield/appa/README.md

 The intent of this library it to make chassis movement both intuitive to use and understand.
 Only recommended configurations are supported, but it is designed to be easy to build upon for custom implementations.

+# Features
+- **Odometry Position Tracking** – Using two perpendicular tracking wheels and one or more IMUs to estimate position.
+- **Turning** – Supports turning to a specific heading or facing a target point.
+- **Movements** – Allows movement by a set distance, to a specific point, or to a pose.
+- **Path Following** – Follow a pre-defined path using pure pursuit.
+- **Customizable Parameters** - All movement parameters are fully customizable, designed for readability and ease of use.
+- **Flexible Control** – Has many options including asynchronous movements and custom lambda exit conditions.

 # Installation

 1. Download the most recent version with `pros c add-depot appa https://appa.odom.tech/appa.json`